 Depending on the provider and the complexity of your business, you may be able to open an account within one business day.
 However, it could take several working days before your application is approved if the provider needs to conduct further checks or requires more information.

 Yes, your business can have multiple business savings accounts.
-For example, you could choose to have one or more easy access accounts as well as a fixed bond.
+For example, you could choose to have one or more easy access accounts as well as one or more fixed bonds.

 You can compare the latest interest rates on business savings accounts by looking at the charts at the top of the page.